arsenij-ust/GD2Viz/inst/extdata/documentation/custom_data_description.md

 ### Analalyze your own data

-The third tab "Custom dataset" allows you to upload your dataset and compute the RAS values and the GD2 score.
+The third tab "Analyze Your Data" allows you to upload your dataset and compute the RAS values and the GD2 score.
 You can either upload a count matrix .tsv file and a metadata .tsv file or a DESeqDataSet object as .rds file.
 The counts should be raw, not normalized counts, and genes should be annotated as Gene Symbols.
 The column names (samples) of the count matrix should be identical with the rownames of the metadata file.
 The metadata file can contain further columns with experimental variables, e.g. subgroups, treatments, etc.(for further documentation see the package vignette at <LINK>)

 When uploaded your data files, click on the "Compute Reaction Activity Scores" button to compute adjusted and raw RAS values.
 Set then the model setting, wheather raw, ranged or scaled RAS values should be used for the model training.
 After clicking the "Compute GD2 Score" button, the models and GD2 scores for all 4 RAS matrices are calculated.
 You can then download the GD2 score predictions and the RAS matrices.
 The "Global Plot Settings" allow you to choose the RAS adjustment method that will be visualized in the plots below.
 You can also select one of your experimental variables to group the dataset in the next plots.